 Once Average Total Compensation is derived, Salary and Benefits can in turn be calculated as a Percentage of Total Compensation.
-This allows for comparisons to be made between N.C.'s Average Percentage of Total Compensation and national trends, as seen below.
-This analysis indicates that North Carolina's salary and wages generally do not make up as large a portion of total compensation as is seen nationally, while N.C.'s paid time off benefits generally outpace national averages when expressed as a percentage of total compensation.
+This allows for comparisons to be made between N.C.'s Average Percentage of Total Compensation and national trends, as seen in Table 2 on the following page.
+This analysis indicates that North Carolina's salary and wages generally do not make up quite as large a portion of total compensation as is seen nationally, while N.C.'s paid time off benefits generally outpace national averages when expressed as a percentage of total compensation.
 Other benefits are largely comparable.
 Note that this analysis generally includes only annually budgeted compensation items; other "variable" compensation and benefits such as overtime pay, workers compensation and unemployment are not included.